osstech-jp/ldapcon2015/hamano-paper.md

 # Motivation
 BerkeleyDB is a legacy embedded database.
 The write performance of back-bdb (OpenLDAP backend using BerkeleyDB) is painfully slow and not scalable.
-If we use asynchronous mode in order to improve the write performance, data durability will be sacrificed.
+If we flush disk asynchronously in order to improve the write performance, data durability will be sacrificed.
 Although OpenLDAP is a multi-threaded application, the existing backends don't scale well with number of CPUs.
 The WiredTiger backend will bring about highly concurrent write performance.